crbulakites/hum/README.md

 Now you can use hum like any other CLI tool.
 For example, presuming the file `daisy.hum` exists in the current directory, you could use:

-`hum daisy.hum daisy.wav`
+`hum daisy.hum` or `hum daisy.hum -o daisy.wav`

 Using Hum as a Library
 ----------------------
 You can also use Hum as a library in your own Rust programs.
-Right now, there is one method which implements the functionality of the CLI tool:
+Right now, there is two methods which implement the functionality of the CLI tool:

 ```
 extern crate hum;
 ...
-hum::convert_to_wav(filename, outfname);
+hum::play(input)
+hum::convert_to_wav(input, output);
 ```

 An Explanation of the Hum Music Notation Language: